 Influences on Student Learning

-Here is a list of some common interventions that are often discussed by educators and used by teachers.
-How much of an influence do you think each of these interventions has on student learning?
+discussed by educators and used by teachers.
+How much of an influence do

-Task: Take a moment and rate each intervention as having either a low, medium, or high impact on student achievement.
+Task: Take a moment and rate each intervention as having

-Below are my predictions before reading the research article:
+predictions before reading the research

 · Student control over learning